The Greatest Drive England to Australia Overland

 Birtles battles his way through the Naga Hills between India and Burma.
 60 days to cut a road 68 miles long.
 His solution for steep hills: Reverse the crown-wheel in the differential to give him only one super-low gear.
 Remove the rear wheels, cut grooves in the brake drum and wire chains to the hubs to get traction on the near-vertical jungle track.
 Birtles and his mate, Percy Stollery (who was a Canadian hitch-hiker he picked up in Calcutta) nearly died from malaria and malnutrition during this heroic task.

 Being somewhat older than Birtles we decided that the roof should be useful in all circumstances so I duplicated the bottom half of the sports windscreen and made a full conventional screen to support the top in accordance with standard practice of the time.
 The “pins” on top of the screen are the roof attachment points.
 The added section is just bolted so it can be returned to “sports mode” in 15 minutes.
 I went for acrylic instead of glass because not only is it clearer than glass but so strong a thrown brick will not break it.
-Scratches can just be polished out like an aircraft windscreen.
+Scratches can just be polished out like a similar acrylic aircraft windscreen.

 We have been very pleased by the comments from visitors that the revised screen makes the car look much better and more balanced.
 The hand cranked windscreen wiper was a popular after-market extra of the time.
 This one is from a WW2 Willys Jeep.